 Meet Angela.
 She’s walking down the street and booking a weekend getaway with her boyfriend on your travel website.
 Can you deal with the fact that your users are mostly on mobile?

 Design for different types of screens, aligned with your users’ requirements and needs.
-Think how page information should be displayed in viewports that are different sizes; how position and presentation of elements like headers and navigation can be adapted to better fit on the different-sized screens; and how the available space, text size, line height, and line width must be set to guarantee the best readability and legibility.
+Think how page information should be displayed in viewports that are different sizes; how position and presentation of elements like headers and navigation can be adapted to better fit on different-sized screens; and how the available space, text size, line height, and line width must be set to guarantee the best readability and legibility.
 These are all relevant to designing for a multitude of available devices in the market.

 7. Provide Alternative Text for Images And Media

 Remember Thomas, our first example?
 It is getting harder and harder for him to see, so he will need to start using a screen reader to access your app.
-How you can make this transition a little easier?
+How can you make this transition a little easier?

 8. Have Controls for Content That Starts Playing Automatically

 Back to Angela and her romantic getaway.
 She’s on 4G, and her data plan is off the charts this month.
 Can you keep her from spending more money on autoplay videos of Santorini?